 Rainmeter always attempts to replace

 [Name] with a value, if "Name" refers to an existing variable, meter or measure.
-To prevent a variable reference from being replaced, place asterisks (
+To prevent a variable reference from being replaced, escape the "Name" of the variable with asterisks (

 These are replaced with the literal strings without the